 (1) Paragraph (1) is amended to read as follows:

-“(1) “Average weekly wage” means the total wages subject to contribution under section 103 earned by an eligible individual during the 4 quarters during which the individual’s wages were the highest out of the 5 quarters immediately preceding the qualifying leave event, divided by 52; except that, for claims filed after the applicability date of the Universal Paid Leave Amendment Act of 2021, approved by the Committee of the Whole on July 20, 2021 (Committee print of Bill 24-285), and before the 365th day after the end of the public health emergency, the term “average weekly wage” means the total wages subject to contribution under section 103 for the 4 quarters during which the individual’s wages were the highest out of the 10 quarters immediately preceding the qualifying leave event, divided by 52.”.
+“(1) “Average weekly wage” means the total wages subject to contribution under section 103 earned by an eligible individual during the 4 quarters during which the individual’s wages were the highest out of the 5 quarters immediately preceding the qualifying leave event, divided by 52; except that, for claims filed after the applicability date of the Universal Paid Leave Amendment Act of 2021, passed on 1st reading on July 20, 2021 (Engrossed version of Bill 24-285), and before the 365th day after the end of the public health emergency, the term “average weekly wage” means the total wages subject to contribution under section 103 for the 4 quarters during which the individual’s wages were the highest out of the 10 quarters immediately preceding the qualifying leave event, divided by 52.”.

 (2) New paragraphs (6A) and (6B) are added to read as follows:

-“(6A) “Employer contribution rate” means the uniform percentage of covered employees’ wages that covered employers must contribute to the Universal Paid Leave Fund, including the percentage of annual self-employment income that a covered employer who is a self-employed individual must contribute, as provided under this act.”
+“(6A) “Employer contribution rate” means the uniform percentage of covered employees’ wages that covered employers must contribute to the Universal Paid Leave Fund, including the percentage of annual self-employment income that a covered employer who is a self-employed individual must contribute, as provided under this act.”.

 “(6B) “Exigent circumstances” means: